-Is your water bill burning a hole in your pocket even when the water consumption is as usual or lower than usual?
+Is your water bill burning a hole in your pocket even when the water consumption is as usual or lower than expected?

-Then a water leak may be the culprit.
-Water leaks are not only a drain on your water meter; they are a drain to your back pocket.
+Then, a water leak may be the culprit.
+Water leaks are not only a drain on your water meter but a drain to your back pocket.
 And no, a leaky faucet or tap isn’t the only thing you should watch.
-If you’re scratching your head trying to find out why an outrageous water bill is, then we are here to help.
+If you’re scratching your head trying to determine why an outrageous water bill is, we are here to help.

 To find the most common household water leaks, you should check for and discover ways to save water; read on.